pyLiveNodes/LN-Studio/README.md

 ### Restrictions

-None, I switched the conda forge PyQtAds bindings to the [pure python implementation](https://github.com/klauer/qtpydocking/tree/master) of Ken Lauer so that we can use lns with pure pip.
+None, I switched the conda forge PyQtAds bindings to the [pure python implementation](https://github.com/klauer/qtpydocking/tree/master) of Ken Lauer so that we can use ln_studio with pure pip.